ZieZie

-ZieZie (born 3 June 1998) is a British rapper and singer from Croydon, London.
+Joy Ebamba-Ndabala, known as ZieZie (born 3 June 1998) is a British rapper and singer from Croydon, London.
 He is best known for his single "Fine Girl" released in 2018 and for being featured in Aitch's "Buss Down" in 2019.

 Early life

 ZieZie was born on 3 June 1998 to a Congolese family.
 He grew up in Chessington, later moving to Croydon, south London.
 At the age of 11, he was encouraged to join the school choir by his teachers, saying in an interview that it gave him the dream to be an actor or singer.
-His father passed away when he was 12.
+His father died when he was 12.
 ZieZie started studying carpentry in college, but his mother had to leave to the Congo in order to care for his grandmother; this would result in him missing five months of college.
 As a result, he decided to drop out and focus on music.